 An increasing number of people are beginning to realize the many health benefits of essential oils.
 A quick online search returns a list of familiar names including lavender, peppermint, and oregano.
-But there are other oils out there that sound completely strange yet do not fall short when it comes to providing amazing healing properties and that you’ve probably never even heard of.
+But there are other oils out there that have amazing healing properties and that you’ve probably never even heard of.

 A prime example is copaiba essential oil.
 Even some long-time users of essential oils may not know about copaiba.
-Interestingly, it has been used for more than four centuries in traditional medicine.
-In this guide, you will learn everything there is to know about copaiba essential oil.
+Interestingly, it has been used for more than four centuries in traditional Brazilian medicine.
+In this guide, you will learn all about copaiba essential oil.
 The miracle oil from the Amazon rainforest.

 What Is It?